Study in Canada

 For international students and expats, other health services including routine check-ups, tests, prescriptions, and specialist consultations, are not free of charge.
 Thus, it is useful to have health insurance when they go to Russia.

-For students staying in Russia for just a few weeks, months, up to one year, ordinary travel health insurance can suffice during their short stay.
+For student accommodation in Russia for just a few weeks, months, up to one year, ordinary travel health insurance can suffice during their short stay.
 However, those staying in Russia for more than one year must apply for an insurance policy that is valid in Russia.

 A voluntary health insurance (VHI) policy can cover the minimum health services that foreign nationals need during their whole stay in Russia, including hospitalization and patient care, and is accepted in most hospitals and clinics.